Pradeepkumarbs/CN-LAB/README.md

   <h3>Part-B: Simulation Experiments</h3>

   <h4>10.
 Point-to-Point Network</h4>
-  <p>a.
-Implement three nodes point-to-point network with duplex links between them.
+  <p> Implement three nodes point-to-point network with duplex links between them.
 Set the queue size, vary the bandwidth and find the number of packets dropped.</p>

+  <h4>11. ping messages/trace route over a network topology of 6 nodes</h4>
-  <p>b.
-Implement transmission of ping messages/trace route over a network topology consisting of 6 nodes and find the number of packets dropped due to congestion.</p>
+  <p> Implement transmission of ping messages/trace route over a network topology consisting of 6 nodes and find the number of packets dropped due to congestion.</p>

-  <h4>11.
+  <h4>12.
 Ethernet LAN</h4>
-  <p>a.
-Implement an Ethernet LAN using n nodes and set multiple traffic nodes and plot congestion window for different source/destination.</p>
+  <p> Implement an Ethernet LAN using n nodes and set multiple traffic nodes and plot congestion window for different source/destination.</p>

+  <h4>13.
+ESS and with transmitting nodes in wire-less LAN</h4>
-  <p>b.
-Implement simple ESS and with transmitting nodes in a wireless LAN by simulation and determine the performance with respect to the transmission of packets.</p>
+  <p> Implement simple ESS and with transmitting nodes in a wireless LAN by simulation and determine the performance with respect to the transmission of packets.</p>

-  <h4>12.
-GSM and CDMA</h4>
-  <p>a.
-Implement and study the performance of GSM on NS2/NS3 (Using MAC layer) or equivalent environment.</p>
-  <p>b.
-Implement and study the performance of CDMA on NS2/NS3 (Using stack called Call net) or equivalent environment.</p>

 </body>